Michigan Car Accidents: Your Right to File a Claim

 The latter benefit is probably the most important one, because it often enables the accident victim or family to obtain a higher compensation amount in recognition of the severity of the injuries.

 Whether your injuries merit a first party or third party claim, talking to a qualified car accident attorney is an important step toward securing compensation.
 The car accident claims process can seem daunting, but our goal is to ensure that you and your family obtain fair compensation based on your injuries.
-If you or someone you love has suffered a personal injury in Michigan from a car accident, please call the auto accident lawyers at Michigan Injury Lawyers at 313-438-4357, or contact us online for a free evaluation of your case.
+If you or someone you love has suffered a personal injury in Michigan from a car accident, please call the Michigan auto lawyers at 313-438-4357, or contact us online for a free evaluation of your case.
 We’re seasoned car accident lawyers who serve Macomb County and beyond, and we’ll put our experience to work for you.